How to Make a Checklist That Works?

 ☐ Turn off electrical appliances.

-Now our points have become independent.
-We don’t prioritize tasks in this particular simple checklist because everything is needed.
-Sometimes, task prioritization is crucial in ensuring that the most important tasks are completed first.
+Now that our points have become independent, we have a group of list items.
+We don't prioritize tasks in this simple checklist because everything is necessary.
+There is no hierarchy here; you can follow the natural order and decide what works best for you while gathering.
+However, task prioritization is sometimes crucial for ensuring that the most important tasks are completed first.

-If you live in an ordinary apartment with one refrigerator, then the last three points look quite sufficient.
-After all, there is a high chance that you will not become confused while doing any of them.
-But the first three points are still too vague, they do not allow you to unload your head and follow the instructions.
-We require more tasks, better tasks segmentation.
-Again, let's use the question, “what is?”
+If you live in an ordinary apartment with one refrigerator, the last three points seem quite sufficient.
+After all, there is a high chance you won’t get confused while completing any of them.

 ☐ Take T-shirts by the number of nights.